 3. Invite fruit or herbs—or both—to the party.

 Adding fresh, muddled ingredients makes a drink feel handcrafted (read: fancy).
 For example, if you’re serving from-scratch lemonade (find a bunch here), mash berries and mint or citrus and basil in the bottom of a glass or pitcher before pouring in everything else.
 Don’t have a muddler?
 We bet you have a wooden spoon-flip it upside down and use the handle.
 And remember to save some fruit slices or herb sprigs for garnishes.

 Plain simple syrup adds sweetness, but with a few easy ingredients, you can layer on other flavors, too.
 Here’s how to make it: In a small saucepan, boil a 1:1 ratio of water and sugar, plus sliced fruit, fresh herbs and/or whole spices, stirring until the sugar dissolves.
 Let the mixture cool, stirring occasionally, then strain the syrup into a bottle or jar.
 That’s it!
 Simple syrup lasts up to a month in the fridge.

 5. Splash in something savory.

-A potent herbal infusion in alcohol (think vanilla extract), bitters may already be in your liquor cabinet.
-Just a few dashes’ll do ya, so if your guests-adults, of course-are OK with their drink having a minuscule amount of alcohol, bitters are a great way to add a bit of sophistication.
+Chances are you have a bottle of bitters—a potent combo of herbs—already in your cupboard.
+Just a few dashes of this ingredient willdo ya, so if your guests-adults, of course-are OK with their drink having a minuscule amount of alcohol, bitters are a great way to add a bit of sophistication.
 A splash of cider vinegar brightens up any concoction.
 And then there’s Seedlip, a nonalcoholic spirit made from all sorts of distilled herbs and spices.
 A bottle costs a pretty penny, but anyone who misses savory cocktails, like dry martinis, will really appreciate this offering.

 6. Shake, don’t stir.